-Published 1 June 2018 in hardback (above left) by Lyons Press USA (an imprint of Rowman & Littlefield); also published in UK by Thistle Books on Kindle and in paperback (above right).
+Published in hardback (above left) in the USA by Lyons Press (an imprint of Rowman & Littlefield), and in the UK by Thistle Books in paperback (above right) & Kindle.
+Nominated for the People’s Book Prize 2018.

 REVIEWS: Jane Ridley (historian & author of The Heir Apparent: A Life of Edward VII): ‘Fascinating.
 Packed with rich new research.
 A gripping read.’
 Sarah Bradford (author of Elizabeth: A Biography of Her Majesty the Queen): ‘Excellently researched: a readable and interesting book with new material.’
 More reviews here

-Click here to watch Jane’s interview with the Anglophile Channel (USA) as she talks about her book PRINCESS Filmed at the InterContinental Hotel, Park Lane, on the site of the Queen’s first home, 145 Piccadilly.
+Click here to watch Jane’s interview with the Anglophile Channel (USA) as she talks about PRINCESS.
+Filmed at the InterContinental Hotel, Park Lane, on the site of the Queen’s first home, 145 Piccadilly.

 About PRINCESS: In November 2017 the Queen and the Duke of Edinburgh celebrated their 70th wedding anniversary.
 As a 13-year-old Princess, she fell in love with Prince Philip of Greece, an ambitious naval cadet, and they married when she was 21; when she suddenly became Queen at 25, their lives changed forever.
 Philip has been her great support, but fortunately she also had a solid foundation that helped prepare her for a life dedicated to duty.
 With previously unpublished material and unique memories from friends and relatives who have known her since childhood, this book looks afresh and in richer depth at her life as Princess, glittering yet isolating.
 Vivid detail and anecdotes reveal more about her, the era in which she grew up and the people who shaped her life.
 The archives of royal confidante Lady Desborough and Private Secretary Sir Alec Hardinge reveal unseen letters from the Princess and the royal family, giving intimate insights into their lives and minds.